This Georgia packing list for women and men considers all seasons and regions – plus what you should bring for special activities such as hiking.

-My personal philosophy on this topic is to dress as locals do.
+My personal philosophy is to dress as locals do.
 This is both to be respectful, and to try and not stand out too much as a tourist.
-Overall, religion (Eastern Orthodoxy) has a strong presence in Georgia and a huge influence over culture and social norms.
+Overall, religion (Eastern Orthodoxy) has a strong presence in Georgian society and a huge influence over culture and social norms.
 For this reason, things tend to err on the conservative side.

 In bigger cities such as Tbilisi and Kutaisi, women (especially younger generations) dress the same as in any European capital.
 Sleeveless tops and fitted-dresses are standard.
 Jeans are commonly worn in summer and winter, while older women usually wear ankle-length skirts.